corerd/PyDomo/cloud/googleapis/README.md

 Before any Gmail API request, the script checks out the **OAuth 2.0 tokens** and, if necessary, automatically obtains or refreshes them from Google Authorization Server.
+Then the script extracts a token from the response, and sends this token to the Gmail API that you want to access.

 ### The command-line application